 Credit: Courtesy of Blazer Pub

 The Blazer’s extra thick, juicy burgers have topping combos like bacon and cheese that bring it back to the basics—good, simple food cooked well.
 Run by the same family since 1971, this old-school family-friendly pub features throwbacks like Yankees memorabilia, arcade games, and a jukebox.
 Tip: bring cash as credit cards are not accepted.

 The Wine Bar at Mirbeau Inn & Spa, Skaneateles (Finger Lakes)

 Credit: Courtesy of Mirbeau Inn & Spa

-Featuring a patty made from ½ pound of prime black Angus and topped with gruyere cheese, a roasted portobello mushroom cap, caramelized onions, and mixed greens on a house-made bun and paired with hand-cut truffle fries, the “Mirbeau Burger” is one fancy burger in one fancy location.
+Featuring a patty made from ½ pound of prime black Angus and topped with gruyere cheese, blue oyster mushrooms, caramelized onions, and bordelaise sauce on a house-made bun and paired with hand-cut truffle-parmesan fries, the “Mirbeau Burger” is one fancy burger in one fancy location.
 The Mirbeau Inn & Spa is one of New York’s most lovely resorts, so treat yourself to a night or two and a spa day while you’re at it.

 Ale 'n' Angus Pub, Syracuse (Finger Lakes)

 Credit: Courtesy of Ale 'n' Angus Pub

 “The Power Play Burger” at the Ale ‘n’ Angus Pub in Downtown Syracuse is a meaty crowd-pleaser that features a juicy 8-ounce Angus patty topped with strips of slow-cooked prime rib, American cheese, lettuce, and tomato served on a grilled kaiser roll.
 Diners praise the family-friendly pub’s cozy, casual vibe, and excellent service.